caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 (source [a-to-z-list_v2.js](https://github.com/caltechlibrary/t2t3_dataset_web_apps/blob/main/htdocs2/modules/a-to-z-list_v2.js))

 We use the `connectedCallback()` method to to call a render method.
-This is what makes our Shaddow DOM ready.
+This is what makes our Shadow DOM ready.

 ~~~JavaScript
 export class AToZList extends HTMLElement {